 Is your industry growing faster than you?
 Are your competitors enjoying higher revenue growth rates than yours?
 Have your existing target markets matured, causing growth to stagnate?
 If the answer to any of these questions is yes, it’s time to look at how you’re allocating your people, time, and money.
-As a guide to the discussion, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Markets phase on pages 60 – 64 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Your corporate strategy must clearly identify the markets, accounts, and buyers your organization will focus on.
 Too often, CEOs believe they have effectively covered this ground—when in fact, their companies suffer from a mismatch between executive-level strategy and functional execution.
 Misalignment across functional strategies is the primary stumbling block to consistent growth.